-Organized sports are great, but they’ve got some strikes against them, notably rules, equipment and, well, rules.
-Sometimes you need a game you can just play without much effort.
-That’s why we’ve ranked the most memorable 30 unorganized sports kids (and adults) can play based on their fun ROI.
-The best require almost zero planning, minimal organization, and no safety equipment.
-The worst, refined over the years while being passed down from one lightly bruised generation to the next, are still pretty great.
+Organized sports are great, but they’ve got some strikes against them, notably rules, equipment, and did we mention rules?
+Sometimes you need an outdoor game you can just play without much effort that invites a little bit of reckless chaos that doesn’t come with kids’ games filled with rules and regulations.
+Making a truly iconic outside game for kids to play that is low on organization can be a surprisingly tricky task, as the best require almost zero planning, minimal organization, and no safety equipment while still being a blast for your kids.
+Though honestly, even the worst outside games, refined over the years while being passed down from one lightly bruised generation to the next, are still pretty great.

-To qualify for this ranking, games had to be simple enough that the could be explained to a five year old in the space of two minutes yet have a sophisticated enough structure that winner and loser can be clearly delineated.
+To qualify for this ranking, games had to be simple enough that they could be explained to a 5-year-old in the space of two minutes yet have a sophisticated enough structure that winner and loser can be clearly delineated.
 Do the rules change?
 Sure.
-Are there myriad versions of these games?
+Are there myriad versions of these fun games for kids?
 Absolutely.
 We haven’t even begun to crack the rich tradition of regional games.
 Does that matter?
-Absolutely not because these games are awesome, simple, fun, and easy to organize–though that might not be the right word.
+Absolutely not, because these outdoor games for kids are awesome, simple, fun, and easy to organize — though that might not be the right word.

 How to Play It: One team crouches in a line, with their arms locked around each other’s waists.
 Essentially forming a wall.
 The other team jumps on top of the line with the intent of staying on.
 If everyone makes it to the top, they win if they can shout “Johnny on a pony!” three times before the bottom team can shake them off.